Josh Ducey

 :

 I do research in algebraic combinatorics.
-Generally I am interested in using techniques from group representation theory to compute numerical invariants of interesting and beautiful combinatorial structures.
-For more information, see my CV or papers.
+Generally I am interested in using techniques from representation theory to compute numerical invariants of interesting and beautiful combinatorial structures.
+For more information, see my papers or cv.

 Recent Talks: